ololduck/Cascade/README.rst

 Organisation
 ~~~~~~~~~~~~

- * Server app - Running on the "downloader" computer
+ * Server app - Running on the "downloader" computer  /!\ must have ``btpd`` installed
  * Android app - to send files on the go
- * Desktop/laptop app - to send files easely (not to log into ssh, ftp, etc...)
+ * Desktop/laptop app - to send files easely (not having to log into ssh, ftp, etc...)